 • New record of 123 million payments processed in a single day by Bacs

 • Beats previous record of 114 million transactions recorded in August of this year

-A record 109.3 million payments were processed in just one day last week by Bacs Payment Schemes Limited (Bacs), the organisation behind Direct Debit and Bacs Direct Credit in the UK.
+A new daily processing record has been set by Bacs Payment Schemes Limited (Bacs), the organisation behind Direct Debit and Bacs Direct Credit in the UK.

 The leading retail payments authority in the UK – formerly known as the New Payment System Operator / NPSO – has a new name and brand: Pay.UK.